 Step 7 – How to Use Your Vision Board

 Don’t just create and display your vision board, then not look at it.
-Use it to visualise, spend just a few minutes each day, looking at your vision board when you wake up in the morning and before you go to bed at night.
+Use it to visualise, spend just a few minutes each day, looking at your board when you wake up in the morning and before you go to bed at night.
 Visualise yourself in your chosen images, tune in to your positive emotions, feel them, how good would it be, if this was your life?

-Don’t rush your vision board, take your time, get the right images that inspire you, the right quotes to motivate you, spend as much time as you need collating these.
+Don’t rush, take your time, get the right images that inspire you, the right quotes to motivate you, spend as much time as you need collating these.
 If your chosen images and quotes both inspire and motivate you, then you will have yourself an effective vision board for manifesting the life you want.
 And remember, as your life changes or your desires and goals change, you can easily update your digital vision board with new images.
 So go ahead, start creating your vision board today!